inveniosoftware/react-searchkit/docs/docs/components/results_list.md

 title: ResultsList
 ---

-`ResultsList` renders the list of results as a list.
+`ResultsList` renders the list of results as a simple list.

 ## Usage